iwoca/django-deep-collector/README.rst

 ============

-This class is used to introspect an object, to get every other objects that depend on it, following its 'relation' fields, i.e. ForeignKey, OneToOneField and ManyToManyField.
+This class is used to introspect an object, to get every other objects that depend on it, following its 'relation' fields, i.e. ForeignKey, OneToOneField, ManyToManyField, GenericForeignKey and GenericRelation.

 1. We start from given object (of class classA for example), and loop over :